 React Native can run into a few problems when building hybrid mobile apps.
 This is primarily because of the JS Ecosystem and its many variants.
 However, when it comes to building native mobile apps, React Native promises rock-solid performances and high reliability.

 Flutter, thanks to its Dart language offers a seamless mobile app development setup.
-It weeds away all the hassles that often accompanies hybrid mobile app development.
-As a result, the time taken to build and launch a mobile using Flutter is drastically low.
+It weeds away all the hassles that often accompany hybrid mobile app development.
+As a result, the time taken to build and launch a mobile app using Flutter is drastically low.
 The animation standard at 60fps is a testament to that fact.

 React Native does not have its own UI components library.
 So, you will have to rely on third-party libraries to create your own custom user interfaces.

 Flutter, on the other hand, has layout widgets that can be used for a variety of uses.
 The UI boasts impressive elements like rich motion APIs, built-in material design, iOS-flavor widgets, and much more.
 The scrolling is also far smoother than React Native.
 Some of the Flutter widgets include Drawer, Inkwell, GestureDetector, and DefaultTabController.

 The 2 years ahead of release have helped React Native build an active community of developers and enthusiasts.
 It is ranked as one of the most popular frameworks in Stack Overflow and also has a GitHub base with 68K stars.
 Other platform populations 14.5K users subreddit and ~9000 users on Discord.

 Flutter may not have a strong social backing as React Native, but Google’s support is nothing less than extraordinary.
 It’s Github stars count to ~25,000, has around ~2,500 stack overflow questions and a ~4,000 odd user community.
 In fact, the technical documentation does a great job of explaining everything that a developer would want to know while using Flutter for app development.